lalime/kmail/README.md

-This is a simple application used to Read/Send mails.
+Kmail is an intuitive tool used with some \'magics\' to Read&Send mails.

 Quick Start
 ===========